 The Crossbill Guides Foundation is basically a grass-root organisation of ecologists.
-Its core consists of young Dutch biologists, who founded the organisation from the notion that it is unacceptable that there is no good information available for non-scientists on Europe's most important natural areas.
-If we want to maintain, let alone increase public's involvement with nature conservation, the first thing that needs to be done is to invite people to see through the eyes of an ecologist / nature conservationist.
+Its core consists of young Dutch biologists, who founded the organisation from the notion that it is unacceptable that there is only limited information available for non-scientists on Europe's most important natural areas.
+If we want to maintain, let alone increase public involvement with nature conservation, the first thing that needs to be done is to invite people to see through the eyes of an ecologist and nature conservationist.
 We created a concept in which we think this target is best met: The Crossbill Guides.

 Dirk Hilbers Director and Author

-Dirk Hilbers is the founder and director of the Crossbill Guides Foundation and the main author of the Crossbill nature travel guidebooks.
+Dirk Hilbers is the founder and director of the Crossbill Guides Foundation and the principal author of the Crossbill nature travel guidebooks.
 Dirk has been interested in nature since childhood and has been active in the NJN, the Dutch youth organisation for field biology, for many years.
 During his studies in ecology at the University of Nijmegen, Dirk found out he wanted to focus on nature conservation.
 The biggest challenge in this was to bridge the gap between conservation and the general public.
-Especially the conspicuous lack of information on the value of Europe's most important natural areas (Natura 2000) was an incentive to start the Crossbill Guides Foundation.
+The conspicuous lack of information on the value of Europe's most important natural areas (Natura 2000) was a special incentive to start the Crossbill Guides Foundation.
 He found himself a great job: combining nature trips and reliving them when writing the travel guides.
-Next to his part-time job at Crossbill Guides, Dirk also teaches topics like Science & Society, bioethics and science communication at Amsterdam University.
+Next to his part-time job at Crossbill Guides, Dirk also teaches topics such as Science & Society and bioethics at the University of Amsterdam.

 Board of Directors

 Johanna Winkelman has been active as a chairman of the Board of Directors for the Crossbill Guides Foundation since the start of 2014.
-She was familiar with the guidebooks before she became part of the board since she used them during her own travels.
-Johanna studied biology at the VU in Amsterdam and the University of Wageningen focusing on ecology, animal systematics and nature conservation in the (sub)tropics.
+She was familiar with the guidebooks before she became part of the board, since she used them during her own travels.
+Johanna studied biology at the Free University (VU) in Amsterdam and the University of Wageningen focusing on ecology, animal systematics and nature conservation in the (sub)tropics.
 She also decided to take another study in scientific journalism at University of Applied Science Utrecht.
-Johanna was awarded with many distinctions during her professional career at organisations like the Netherlands Society for the Protection of Birds, Birdlife International, Alterra Research Institute – Wageningen UR, and many more.
+Johanna was awarded with many distinctions during her professional career at organisations such as the Netherlands Society for the Protection of Birds, Birdlife International, Alterra Research Institute – Wageningen University, and many more.
 Johanna’s main motivation and challenge is to take Crossbill Guides to another level.
 Increasing quality and publishing new books will create more awareness, which in turn will increase awareness for conservation of our beautiful European nature.

 Theo Verstrael has been part of the Crossbill Guides Foundation since 2011.
-He was asked to take part in the organization as a board member during his time as principal at the Vlinderstichting (foundation for butterflies).
-Theo has studied biology at the State University of Leiden and became a specialist in ecology and environment biology.
-He started his career at Dutch Bureau of Statistics and worked together with Sovon (bird research) for many years.
-After 9 years of being the principal at Vlinderstichting, Theo decided to switch to bird research and became Principal of Sovon.
-Theo finds the Crossbill Guides very fascinating to work for.
-Especially because knowledge and the love for nature are linked to a specific natural area.
-The guides add value to all the flora, fauna and the landscape described.
+He was asked to take part in the organisation as a board member during his time as Director of Vlinderstichting (foundation for butterflies).
+Theo studied biology at the State University of Leiden and became a specialist in ecology and environment biology.
+He started his career at the Dutch Bureau of Statistics and worked together with SOVON (bird research) for many years.
+After nine years of being the principal at Vlinderstichting, Theo decided to switch to bird research and became Director of SOVON.
+Theo finds the Crossbill Guides very fascinating to work for, especially because knowledge and the love for nature are linked to specific natural areas.
+The guides add value to the flora, fauna and the landscape described.

 Dennis Wansink Board member

-Dennis has been part of the Board of Directors since 2012, which he found was a great challende to work on.
-The Crossbill Guides Foundation was in the middle of a great evolvement to becoming more professional and expanding their possibilities.
-Dennis has a great history in (voluntary) jobs at nature clubs since he was 15 years old.
+Dennis has been part of the Board of Directors since 2012, and has found the work a great challenge.
+The Crossbill Guides Foundation was evolving fast, becoming more professional and expanding its possibilities.
+Dennis has worked in (voluntary) jobs at nature clubs since he was 15 years old.
 Later on he worked for the Department of Agriculture, Nature and Food and the Department of Waterways and Public Works, the University of Utrecht, the Foundation for mammals and many more.
-Dennis is also active for The Foundation for Habitats to help voluntary workers and foreign nature researchers and protectors.
-With his knowledge and experience, Dennis wants to support the Crossbill Guides Foundation in order to make people see the beauty of nature and enjoy nature.
+Dennis is also active for The Foundation for Habitats to help voluntary workers and nature researchers and protectors from overseas.
+Dennis wants to support the Crossbill Guides Foundation with his knowledge and experience, in order to help people better appreciate and enjoy the beauty of nature.
 Nature and all its aspects will always keep surprising you.